 Alix is a recovering researcher with a passion for applying creative solutions to difficult problems.
 She is a hunter and gatherer, identifying data and technology strategies that can empower social change initiatives around the world to maximise their impact and make the most of their resources.
 She co-founded The Engine Room and leads it to be a nimble organisation that provides direct support where, when, and how initiatives need it.
-She sits on the board of HURIDOCS, and the Technology Advisory Council of Amnesty International.
+She sits on the Advisory Council of Open Technology Fund, and the Technology Advisory Council of Amnesty International.
 She plays a mean game of chess.

 Alix leads organizational development, strategy, and fundraising.

 Roz is an operations wiz with a passion for crunching numbers, tech for development, and horseback riding.
 Before joining The Engine Room, she was a recovering diplomat and the Operations and Finance Director for Spark MicroGrants.
 She now brings her love for operations to The Engine Room, expanding the operational platform to further support and accelerate the Room’s ability to generate impact.

 Roz leads the development and management of operational processes and procedures across all projects and teams.

 Nicole is a political economist and avid strategic thinker who loves all types of cultural exchange.
 Prior to The Engine Room, she pursued her passion for public sector innovation and international development at organisations including Reboot, Global Integrity, and OneWorld Foundation India.
 She brings her love for designing new ways of solving problems to the The Engine Room.